google/zerocopy/CONTRIBUTING.md

 We'd love to accept your patches and contributions to zerocopy.
 There are just a few small guidelines you need to follow.

+Once you've read the rest of this doc, check out our [good-first-issue label][good-first-issue] for some good issues you can use to get your toes wet!

 ## Contributor License Agreement

 Contributions to this project must be accompanied by a Contributor License